Skip to main content Skip to local navigation

 Please remain in your seat until convocation has been dismissed.
 The student procession will follow immediately after the faculty procession.

-The well-being of student graduates and their guests is of utmost importance.
-Therefore, all convocation events will adhere to the health and safety guidelines set by York University, local municipalities, and provincial authorities.
+The physical and mental well-being of student graduates and their guests is of utmost importance.
+Therefore, all convocation events and ceremonies will adhere to the health and safety guidelines set by York U, local municipalities, provincial authorities and those typical of large-scale facilities and events.

-In the event that the University deems it necessary to reinstate certain protocols, such as the requirement to wear masks or provide proof of vaccination, these measures will be implemented to ensure the safety and health of everyone in attendance at Convocation.
+If the University deems it necessary to activate certain protocols these measures will be implemented to ensure the safety and health of everyone in attendance at Convocation.

-We are committed to providing a safe and secure environment for all participants, and we appreciate your understanding and cooperation in complying with any necessary protocols or guidelines.
+We are committed to providing a safe and secure environment for all attendees, and we appreciate your understanding and cooperation in complying with required protocols or guidelines.